Saymanning/Kickstarter-Analysis/README.md

 ---
 ##### To calculate the percentage of successful, failed and canceled projects, first the SUM() function was used to populate “Total Projects” column with the total number of successful, failed and canceled projects.
 Then the percentage was calculated for each row.
 ---
-##### Using the data compiled above, an Outcomes_vs_Goals line chart was created to illustrate the relationship between the goal-amount ranges on the x-axis and the percentage of successful, failed or canceled campaigns on the y-axis.
+##### Using the data compiled above, an Outcomes_vs_Goals line chart was created to illustrate the relationship between the goal-amount ranges on the x-axis and the percentage of successful, failed or canceled campaigns on the y-axis.https://github.com/Saymanning/Kickstarter-Analysis/blob/main/Resources/Outcomes_vs_goals.png
 ---
 ---
 ### Analysis of Outcomes Based on Launch Date
 ---
-##### According to the pivot chart seen here: Outcomes based on Launch date, the month with the highest number of successful campaigns is May, closely followed by June.
-This trend is easily visualized by the line chart here:
+##### According to the Theater_Outcomes_vs_Launch date chart created, the month with the highest number of successful campaigns is May, closely followed by June.
+This trend is easily visualized in the line chart here:https://github.com/Saymanning/Kickstarter-Analysis/blob/main/Resources/Theater_Outcomes_vs_Launch.png
 ##### The line chart also shows that the number of failed campaigns is consistent January to October.
 The months with the lowest number of successful campaign launches are November, December and January.
 December had almost the same number of successful and failed campaigns.
 Successful campaigns begin to trend up slightly in February, however the chart indicates the rate of successful campaigns launched doesn’t really begin to rise significantly until April.
 ---
 ---